 The Manufacturing 101 report played a key part in developing the Build4Scale effort at the Department of Energy.
 Build4Scale helps train Cleantech entrepreneurs on the fundamentals of manufacturing, providing them with the tools and information they need to bring promising energy solutions to market.

-Lawrence Livermore National Laboratory is leading the development of the training for Cleantech entrepreneurs and is partnering with a range of organizations.
+Lawrence Livermore National Laboratory led the development of the training for Cleantech entrepreneurs and partnered with a range of organizations.
 Acting Assistant Secretary for Energy Efficiency and Renewable Energy, David Friedman, announced the Build4Scale program at the MForesight National Summit on September 29, 2016.